panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #13.md

    AAI: Pilot set up with only the UmbrellaID Idp.
 Fisrt SP to be setup this week, demo at the user meeting.

-   Configuration of OneZone, One provider has been deployed and the lumia (User Id Translation) set up
+   Status of the 2nd. pilot: "Remote Data analyses using Jupyter notebook services of another provider"
+   - The CESNET-MCC allocated the resources for hosting no.1 instance of Onezone (release v18.02.1).
+   - CERIC-ERIC is finalizing the configuration and the installation of no.1 instance of Oneprovider with LUMIA support for the UserId translation.
+   - A new release of Onedata (v19.02.1) has been rolled-out into production on 14/10/2019

    Report on data transfer ILL -> STFC.
 We have been trying transfers with GridFTP from ILL to STFC.
 We find the problem that we do not have compatible sets of certificates at both sites.
 After lots of copying certs around, we find that a CRL (certificate revocation list) related to ILL was considered out-of-date by the STFC server.

 3. Discussion on the report, it will be based on the use of services like Jupyter.

-4. Giuseppe tlak about the presentation do,ne by EGI at EaPEC 2019.
-Slides are available at https://documents.egi.eu/public/ShowDocument?docid=3515 and video at https://www.youtube.com/watch?v=ODv592Uzja4
+4. Giuseppe reported about the tutorial organzied by EGI at EaPEC 2019.
+   Slides are available at http://go.egi.eu/eapec2019 and video at https://www.youtube.com/watch?v=ODv592Uzja4